joshuacarmack/joshuacarmack.com/content/posts/fire-on-the-mountain-2025/index.md

 The main internet connection is brought in by Ben Lomand Connect and they drop a fiber ONT and a wireless router under our stage.
 They provide a free WiFi for anyone attending but they let us plug into their router for a hard wired connection for our production equipment.

+See below diagram of our network and I'll explain more in depth about how it's set up and why I did it this way.

 {{< mermaid >}}
 flowchart LR
     ISP[Ben Lomand Connect Router]